 Cats were later revered in Egypt and Rome, but lost favor in Europe during the Middle Ages, when they were associated with evil, and were often killed.
 They began to return to favor during the seventeenth century, and have continued to be a popular pet since.
 Still, it is believed four million cats go into shelters each year, while one to two million are euthanized, illustrating why the efforts to help cats on National Cat Day are important.

 There are many ways to celebrate the day.
 The official website gives a list of 20 ways to celebrate, which includes ideas such as adopting a cat, supporting an animal shelter, and treating the cats in your life extra special.
-There is also a cat photo contest that can be entered into.
+You could also hold a cat photo contest with your friends, family, or coworkers.
 Some other ideas for the day could be to look at some photos of famous people with their cats or read some quotes about cats.